-1. NTG AUDIT
+1.1 Audit

-The function of officially checking financial, quality assurance and operational records to ensure they have been kept and maintained in accordance with agreed or legislated standards and correctly record the events, processes and business of the organisation in a specified period.
+The activities associated with officially checking financial, quality assurance and operational records to ensure they have been kept and maintained in accordance with agreed or legislated standards and correctly record the events, processes and business of the organisation in a specified period.
 Includes compliance audits, financial audits, operational audits, recordkeeping audits, skills audits, system audits and quality assurance audits.
-The NTG Audit function includes liaising with and reporting to audited entities and the Legislative Assembly in relation to audits and reviews conducted and recommendations arising therefrom.